Defluencer/dit/README.md

   - Share clips without data duplication.
 - Live video streaming using GossipSub, IPFS, and IPLD.
 - Live chat using GossipSub, IPFS, IPLD, and ENS.
-- Moderation tools using GossipSub, IPFS, IPLD, and ENS.
+- Moderation tools using GossipSub, IPFS, and IPLD.
 - Mutable multimedia content using IPNS.
   - Videos.